labsyspharm/minerva-public-website/docs/example-stories.md

 ## Minerva Story as micro-publications and publication accompaniments

-Compared to static, limited resolution figures in trational biomedical publication, <span style="color: #1DC690;">**Minerva Stories**</span> shows image data in its complete form and can convey information that are otherwise difficult to distill.
+Compared to static, limited resolution figures in traditional biomedical publications, <span style="color: #1DC690;">**Minerva Stories**</span> show image data in its complete form and can convey information that is otherwise difficult to distill.
 The following two examples are created to accompany publications.

 <div class="basic-grid three-column"><!-- grid 3, three column -->